Dynamic Google Dataproc clusters¶

 The minimal settings that you need to set are:

-- The google project ID to build the EMR Cluster
+- The google project ID to build the Dataproc Cluster

 - Your region

 - The instance type for the master and slave nodes